icariohealth/Backbone.Manager/README.md

 The first two examples are explicit state calls, but the third uses the url to infer the state (it actually calls `goByUrl`).
 The explicit triggers in the examples above will trigger the `users.detail.transitionMethod` callback.
 To use the inferred trigger, `data-bb-state` must be defined on the anchor and it must have an `href` url defined.

 #### `data-bb-options`
-You can add the `data-bb-options` attribute to your anchor to allow passing of the [transitionOptions](#transitionoptions)
+You can add the `data-bb-options` attribute to your anchor to allow passing of the [transitionOptions](#transitionoptions) in the form of valid JSON.

 **Example Usage:**
 ```html